Queen praises ‘spirit and pride’ of England team in good-luck message

 Queen praises ‘spirit, commitment and pride’ of England team in message to Gareth Southgate

-The Queen has paid tribute to the “spirit, commitment and pride” of the England football team in a good luck message ahead of the Euro 2020 final.
+The Queen has paid tribute to the “spirit, commitment and pride” of the England football team in a good luck message to Gareth Southgate ahead of the Euro 2020 final.

-In a note to manager Gareth Southgate, the monarch sent her “good wishes” for Sunday’s match against Italy at Wembley Stadium.
+In a note to the team manager, the monarch sent her “good wishes” for Sunday’s match against Italy at Wembley Stadium.

 Victory would mark the men’s football team’s first major tournament win since the 1966 World Cup success, also at Wembley.